publiccodeyml/publiccode.yml/governance/procedure-proposing-changes-and-voting.md

 put again to vote.
 In this second round, the change only needs 75% *approve* votes in order to be considered accepted.

-### National sections
+### Country-specific sections

-Changes to national sections (top level keys named after [ISO 3166-1 alpha-2 codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and their children) always require the *approval* of the Steering Committee member representing the corresponding country and 50% *approve* votes.
+Changes to country-specific sections (top level keys named after [ISO 3166-1 alpha-2 codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and their children) always require the *approval* of the Steering Committee member representing the corresponding country and 50% *approve* votes.